Support Home Experiment Builder Experiment Tree Nodes

 Quota

-On the Recruitment tab of your Experiment, click 'Change Recruitment Target' to open the Recruitment Target menu.
-Here you will be presented with two options for each quota:
+On the Recruitment tab of your Experiment, click 'Change Recruitment Target'.
+You will be presented with two options for each quota:

 Type a number to set a Recruitment Target for each named Quota.